Skip to main content

 Prior to her role at NORC, Brett was director of public health initiatives for the Suicide Prevention Center of New York, a public health affiliate of the New York State Office of Mental Health, where she oversaw initiatives related to communities, schools, colleges and universities, implementation of Zero Suicide, and the relationship between substance use and suicide; wrote, obtained, and directed federal and private foundation grants; and built and supervised a staff of seven.
 Prior to her role in suicide prevention, Brett developed, implemented, and evaluated SBIRT projects for various populations and service settings with the New York State Office of Addiction Services and Supports.

-Brett is President of the New York Public Health Association (NYSPHA), the New York State Affiliate of the American Public Health Association (APHA); she was originally elected to the Board of Directors in 2018.
-In her tenure as President, Brett spearheaded a New Directions Initiative to make the association more membership-driven and started a new committee to engage members in public health practice, taking on critical public health issues including suicide prevention, the opioid crisis, the COVID-19 pandemic, and reproductive rights.
+Brett serves on the American Public Health Association (APHA) Executive Board and is president of the New York Public Health Association (NYSPHA), the New York State affiliate of APHA.
+In her tenure as president of NYSPHA, Brett spearheaded a New Directions Initiative to make the association more membership-driven and founded a statewide behavioral health advisory group and several new action-oriented workgroups to address mental health, climate change, and maternal and child health.
 As a result of these efforts, NYSPHA was named 2023 Outstanding Affiliate of the Year by the APHA Council of Affiliates.
-Brett also maintains a part-time position as Clinical Associate Professor at the University at Albany School of Public Health where she developed and teaches a course on suicide prevention and provides internships for graduate-level public health students.
+Brett also maintains a part-time position as clinical associate professor at the University at Albany College of Integrated Health Sciences where she developed and teaches a course on suicide prevention and provides internships for graduate-level public health students.

-Brett has authored or co-authored 20 peer-reviewed publications.
-Her work has appeared in Preventive Medicine, Journal of Substance Abuse Treatment, Journal of School Health, Journal of Behavioral Health Services and Research, and Substance Abuse, among others.
-In addition, Brett was selected for APHA’s Mental Health Section Award and Council of Affiliates Award of Excellence in 2023, PoliticsNY’s Power Players in Health Care in 2022 and 2023, and the de Beaumont Foundation’s inaugural list of 40 Under 40 in Public Health in 2019.
+Brett has authored or co-authored over 30 peer-reviewed publications.
+Her work has appeared in Preventive Medicine, Journal of Rural Mental Health, Journal of Substance Abuse Treatment, Journal of School Health, Journal of Behavioral Health Services and Research, and Substance Abuse, among others.
+In addition, Brett was selected for APHA’s Council of Affiliates Innovation in Public Health Award and as one of Assemblymember Phil Steck's Women of Distinction in 2025; the APHA Mental Health Section Award and Council of Affiliates Award of Excellence in 2023; PoliticsNY’s Power Players in Health Care in 2022 -2025; and the de Beaumont Foundation’s inaugural list of 40 Under 40 in Public Health in 2019.

 Education